jessicarush/javascript-notes/functions.md

 # Functions

 Functions are often used for code that you plan to call repeatedly, but they're also good for simply organizing related bits of code into named groups (even if you plan to only call it once).
+In JavaScript, there are many ways to create a function.
+One way to create a function is by using a *function declaration*.
+A *function declaration* is a function that is bound to an identifier, or name.

-A barebones example of a function and function call:
+A barebones example of a **function declaration** and **function call**:

 ```javascript
 function logAmount() {